seacode/gmacs/docs/bbrkc_2017/bbrkc.md

 Comment: *The SSC is not convinced that the model runs with extra CV are very informative.
 The inclusion of extra CV seems to be rather arbitrary based on the numbers of points that fall within confidence intervals estimated from trawl surveys.
 The SSC recommends coming up with some alternative way to consider extra variability, which could be informed by simulation testing.*

 Response: All model runs that estimate additional CV were dropped from this document.
 Instead we provide two model runs that use the Francis iterative re-weighting method to re-weight the length-frequency data relative to the abundance indices.
 These runs are the **Gmacs Francis**, and **Gmacs force** scenarios.
 The final Gmacs scenario (**Gmacs force**) is an exploratory model run that upweights both the trawl-survey and pot survey abundance indices (it upweights the pot survey more than the trawl survey).

-Comment: *The descriptions of seasons in the model is confusing and currently reads as if $M$ differs among seasons.
-More justification is needed on how seasons are defined and how they were selected, as well as clarification on $M$ during these seasons.*

-Response: This description has been updated and justification provided in Appendix A.

-Comment: *During the presentation to the SSC, uncertainty was expressed about the origins of the growth transition matrix, but page 7 of the report indicates that the matrix was derived by Otto and Cummiskey (1990).
-As this matrix is critical to the model, the origin and integrity of the growth transition matrix should be carefully explained in the assessment for fall 2016.
-In some other models, the transition matrix can be estimated.
-If there are doubts about the veracity of the transition matrix, perhaps this can be explored in the modeling framework.*

-Response: The report is correct, the growth matrix was derived by Otto and Cummiskey (1990) and used in this assessment.

-Comment: *The selectivities were constrained so that they do not exceed 1.0, but the tables of log-transformed parameter estimates do not indicate that this upper bound was approached.
-This should be clarified.*

-Response: After fixing the error in the 2015 SMBKC model code, it was found that the NMFS trawl survey selectivity does exceed 1 for stage-2 crab.
-The **Gmacs match** scenario does allow selectivity to be greater than 1 (it uses the same fixed selectvity values as the 2015 model).
-At the request of the CPT an upper bound of 1 was specified for the remaining Gmacs scenarios.
-Tables \ref{tab:est_pars_base}, \ref{tab:est_pars_Francis}, \ref{tab:est_pars_M}, and \ref{tab:est_pars_force} all show that this upper bound was approached for at least one selectivity parameter in all of these scenarios.

-Comment: *It would be helpful to include a table of NMFS trawl survey CPUE by crab stage, just as was provided for the ADF&G pot survey (Table 1).*

-Response: This table has been added.

-Comment: *Page 10 refers to a table of observed and estimated sample size, but no such table was provided.*

-Response: This table has been added.

-Comment: *As with the 2015 model, GMACS consistently overestimates trawl survey estimates of male biomass in the last decade, whereas GMACS tends to underestimate the last couple of pot survey estimates (Figure 9, 12).
-This is also reflected in patterns in residuals, and the proportions of stage-3 crab tend to be overestimated in recent years (Figure 14).
-These patterns should be discussed in the assessment.*

-Response: Done.

-Comment: *The SSC discussed the possibility that these patterns could be indicative of spatial patterns in stock distribution.
-The trawl survey covers a much larger geographic distribution than the pot survey (Figure 4).
-Crab distribution may vary with sex (females tend to be found close to shore) and life stage.
-Thus, the trawl and pot surveys may sample the crab stock differentially.
-Moreover, the geographic distributions of these stages may vary with stock density and temperature.
-It could be informative to conduct some spatial analyses, which could include: (1) estimation of survey catchability as a function of temperature, (2) a stock assessment model run that includes pot surveys and only those trawl stations that fall within the pot survey distribution as a comparison the runs that include the full trawl survey data, and (3) analysis of the spatial distribution of surveyed crabs by stage at high and low biomass and during warm and cold years.*

-Response: In the past Jie has tried to estimate survey catchability as a function of temperature with little success.
-We will try again this year, but this run will not be presented in this document.

 # C. Introduction